mattmcd/mattmcd.github.io/_posts/2013-03-30-FX-Arbitrage-CLP.markdown

       ...
     }

-Full version of code, makefile and LP file are available at [gist](https://gist.github.com/mattmcd/5276441).
+Full version of code, makefile and LP file are available at this [gist](https://gist.github.com/mattmcd/5276441).

 Running the optimization gives the result: